COALITION TO ABOLISH THE FUR TRADE

 When possible, a complaint should include a description of what occurred, date(s) and time(s) of the incident(s), place(s) where the incident(s) occurred, names of individuals involved, and names of any witnesses.

-Official CAFT personnel who receive a complaint of, or learn of, any information that suggests that this Policy may have been violated are instructed to promptly (ideally within 24 hours) forward that complaint to the Report Team at email@example.com.
+Official CAFT personnel who receive a complaint or otherwise learn that this Policy may have been violated are instructed to promptly (ideally within 24 hours) forward that complaint to the Report Team at email@example.com.

-CAFT will investigate any allegations and take appropriate remedial action, including potentially employing impartial third-party investigators and/or sexual misconduct response professionals.
+CAFT will investigate any allegations and take appropriate remedial action.
+It may employ impartial third-party investigators and/or sexual misconduct response professionals.

 CAFT commits to promptly investigate and respond to all complaints regarding potential violations of this Policy.